Return

 • Discreet, modern designs such as wristbands, pendants or wearable clips

-This variety means that no matter an older adult’s routine or comfort level, there’s likely a system that integrates smoothly into their daily life.
-Seasons team members can help residents and families explore what type of alert support best fits their personal needs.
+This variety means that, regardless of an older adult’s routine or comfort level, there’s likely a system that integrates smoothly into their daily life.
+Seasons team members can help residents and their families explore the type of alert support that best fits their personal needs.

 Knowing When to Consider a Medical Alert System

 There’s no one-size-fits-all moment to start using a medical alert system.
 Some seniors choose to begin wearing one as a preventive measure, even if they have no history of falls or medical incidents.
-Others decide after experiencing a close call or recognizing balance, mobility or health changes.
+Others decide after experiencing a close call or recognizing changes in balance, mobility, or health.

 Families may also initiate the conversation if they notice signs such as: